-Larry Santoyo is an artist, land use planner and green business consultant.
-He is among the most experienced Permaculture Designers and Educators in the US and has taught environmental design at colleges and universities nationwide, including UC Berkeley and California State Polytechnic University.
+Larry Santoyo is an artist, land use planner and green business consultant; founder of City of Angels Permaculture Academy.
+He is among the most experienced permaculture designers and dducators in the US and has taught environmental design at colleges and universities nationwide, including UC Berkeley and California State Polytechnic University.
 Larry is Director of EarthFlow Design Works, a community planning and design firm that integrates economic development strategies with ecological systems management.
 Larry is a recipient of Permaculture Diploma in the fields of education, community development, site design, community service and research.

 Durga (Natalia Vega Araya) studied agriculture at EARTH University, Costa Rica, followed by MSc. in Holistic Science at Schumacher College in England.
 Looking for ways to apply this knowledge in an integral and real way, she found Permaculture and loved it!
 Permaculture has been the most useful tool for Durga in her work as an independent environmental consultant and business-woman.
 Durga founded a permaculture-inspired Ashram where she is in charge setting up working examples for sustainable waste management, water use and designing food forests and perennial productive ecosystems.
 While working with composting toilets, herbs, animals and soil biota, Durga searches for inner peace to share with all humanity the infinite beauty and wisdom of nature.